 Uncertainties and limitations are an important aspect to account for.
-As a preliminary evaluation we provide the following qualitative uncertainty evaluation, regarding:
+As a preliminary evaluation we provide the following qualitative uncertainty evaluation:

-- 350 the road network dataset accuracy small source of uncertainties; - the limited dataset regarding buildings which could collapse during an earthquake moderate source of uncertainties; - limitation in evaluating and validating the travel times for emergency intervention vehicles (as recently the allowance of using tramway separated tracks lead to improved intervention times) moderate source of uncertainties. - typical traffic scenarios considered small source of uncertainties; - 355 post-earthquake traffic patterns high source of uncertainties.
+- The road network dataset accuracy is a small source of uncertainty. - The limited dataset regarding buildings which could collapse during an earthquake is a moderate source of uncertainty. - Limitation in evaluating and validating the travel times for emergency intervention vehicles (as recently the allowance of using tramway-separated tracks led to improved intervention times) is a moderate source of uncertainty. - The typical traffic scenarios considered are a small source of uncertainty. - Post-earthquake traffic patterns are a big source of uncertainty.